Towards Verifying Nonlinear Integer Arithmetic: Array Multipliers

 \begin{theorem} For any degree two ring identity $L=R$, there are polynomial size regular refutations for $\phi^{\mathrm{Array}}_{L=R}(n)$. \end{theorem}

-\begin{proof} (Sketch) We divide $\phi^{\mathrm{Array}}_{L=R}(n)$ into unsatisfiable critical strips of width $\delta = \log mn$, where $m$ is the number of terms in the identity $L=R$.
+\begin{proof} (Sketch) We divide $\phi^{\mathrm{Array}}_{L=R}(n)$ into unsatisfiable critical strips of width $\Delta = \log mn$, where $m$ is the number of terms in the identity $L=R$.
 The ripple-carry adders that input to a multiplier remain intact, and for the rest we remove the columns outside the critical strip.

-We begin by branching on guesses for the $\delta$ output bits from each multiplier and each truncated ripple-carry adder.
+We begin by branching on guesses for the $\Delta$ output bits from each multiplier and each truncated ripple-carry adder.
 In each multiplier we use a "meet-in-the-middle" strategy, similar to the proof for $x(x+1) = x^2+x$.
 We read all the input bitvectors in parallel, each in the same order.
 This branch order for each input bitvector $\mathbf{x}$ is $x_0,x_n,x_1,x_{n-1},\ldots$.
-We can propagate these assignments to diagonal cuts in each multiplier that scan from the top and bottom edges towards the middle, and likewise for the intact ripple-carry adders.
-In each input bitvector we remember the assignment to just the most recently queried $2\delta$ variables.
+We branch on the input carry-bits as needed to propagate the cuts.
+We can propagate the resulting input variable assignments to diagonal cuts in each multiplier that scan from the top and bottom edges towards the middle, and likewise for the intact ripple-carry adders.
+In each input bitvector we remember the assignment to just the most recently queried $2\Delta$ variables.
 Because of the symmetry of this variable order, it is compatible with swapping the order of inputs to any multiplier, as well as multipliers squaring an input. \end{proof}